 Wajam is a non-invasive approach to accessing your friends in Facebook, Twitter and Google+ when you search on Google, Bing or Yahoo!.
-There is a reason Wajam has received the industry recognitions in 2012 listed below.
-View our story to find out why.

 Go to our How to Uninstall Wajam page for a quick tutorial video on how to remove Wajam from your computer.